holoviz/panel/doc/how_to/custom_components/index.md

 :link: reactive_html/reactive_html_dataframe
 :link-type: doc

-How to create components using `ReactiveHTML` and a DataFrame parameter
+How to create `ReactiveHTML` components that render data a DataFrame.

 :::

 ::::